Ccolina03/LiveBusVolume/README.md

 - **Customizable Analytics and Reporting:**
   Offer flexible analytics and reporting tools that can be tailored to the specific needs of different agencies, ensuring that insights are both relevant and actionable.

-- **Robust Security Measures:**
-  Incorporate industry-standard security protocols to protect data integrity, ensuring a secure and trustworthy system for public sector use.

-- **Future Integration Opportunities:**
-  Designed to easily incorporate emerging technologies, such as 5G connectivity and IoT devices, to continually enhance system capabilities.

 ---